sdihlenfeldt/sdihlenfeldt.github.io/_pages/cv.md

   * NCME
   * April 2022

-* Quantitative Methods in Education Student Leadership Award
-  * University of Minnesota
-  * May 2020

 * College of Education and Human Development Hauge Fellowship
   * University of Minnesota
   * April 2021